“Death’s Arch of Triumph”

 This extreme rareness of Andreani’s print

-imparts Ridinger’s leaf an additionally high evidence .
+imparts Ridinger’s sheet an additionally high evidence .

 Andreani’s generally only small œuvre today estimated at c.
 70 works (AKL, 1990, and